StevenAnoymous/VulkanMod/README.md

 This is a fabric mod that introduces a brand new **Vulkan** based voxel rendering engine to **Minecraft java** in order to both replace the default OpenGL renderer and bring performance improvements.

+This fork is made only for my personal purposes (as I own many exotic devices), **do not report any issues to upstream mod developers!**

 ### Why?
 - Highly experimental project that overhauls and modernizes the internal renderer for Minecraft. <br>
 - Updates the renderer from OpenGL 3.2 to Vulkan 1.2.  <br>